- March 5, 2019

 - Posted by: Paul Foster

-- Category: Business growth help, Customer segmentation, Grow a Business, Pricing Advice for Small Businesses
+- Category: Business growth help, Customer segmentation, Pricing Advice for Small Businesses, Profit Improvement Strategies for Small Businesses

 Are you pricing to the 10% of customers that are never happy?

 When you look at your customer base in your business, they will typically range from your ‘raving fans’ to the ‘will never be happy’ group.